-4313 Introduction to Operating Systems
+4313 Operating Systems

 A study of system management and control software in a variety of hardware and user environments.
-The course illustrates common approaches to the development of operating systems and examines in more detail several existing operating systems that will be of continuing importance in the future.
-Encoding, entering, and running programs are a part of the course.
+Memory management, computer security, deadlock prevention, and parallel processing operating systems discussed: Windows, Unix, iOS, and Android.
 Two hours of lecture and two hours of laboratory each week.
-Prerequisites: CSCI 2114 and CSCI 2004.
-(Fall)
+Prerequisites: CSCI 2114 and MATH 2004.
+(TBA)

-4513 Web Application Programming
+4513 Advanced Web Programming

-A practical course on installing and maintaining a website.
-The course emphasis is on website administration and server programming in Unix and Windows environments.
-Topics include CGI, HTML, Java, JavaScript, VRML, Perl, and custom Web clients.
-Encoding, entering, and running programs comprise a significant part of the course.
+Advanced course on web development, server and client programming, and website administration.
+Advanced HTML/CSS, Security, server side development (PHP), and Model View Controller (MVC).
+Significant work on encoding, entering, and running programs.
 Two hours of lecture and two hours of lab per week.
-Prerequisite: CSCI 2114. (spring)
+Prerequisite: CSCI 3403.
+(TBA)

-4582-3 Internship in Computer Science
+4581-3 Internship in Computer Science